The story of a forgotten America.

 Gem Theatre

-The Gem Theatre is an abandoned theater on 8th Street in downtown Cairo, Illinois.
+The Gem Theatre, now abandoned, is located on 8th Street in the downtown area of Cairo, Illinois.

-The Gem Theatre opened in 1910 but was destroyed in a fire in 1929.
-7 It was announced shortly after on February 18 that a new 1,400 seat venue would be constructed within the shell of the original facility.
-3 The new facility, estimated to cost $100,000, opened in 1930 at the cost of $200,000.
+The Gem Theatre, which opened in 1910 in Cairo, Illinois, was devastated by a fire in 1929.
+7 Shortly after, on February 18, plans were announced to construct a new 1,400-seat venue within the remains of the original structure.
+3 This new facility, initially estimated to cost $100,000, eventually opened in 1930 with a final cost of $200,000.
 1

-Later in the decade, the Gem was renamed the Lincoln Theater which remained in operation until 1978.
-7 Afterward, a portion of the building was reused as Gem Video, a video rental store.
+In the later part of the decade, the Gem was rebranded as the Lincoln Theater, which continued operations until 1978.
+7 Subsequently, part of the building was repurposed as Gem Video, a video rental store.

-The deteriorated building was donated to the city in 1995 with the goal of rehabilitating the structure for civic and school use, 7 and the marquee was restored and the lobby structurally stabilized.
-In late-August 2000, the state received $231,900 in funds from the federal Commerce Department’s Economic Development Administration.
-6 The state also issued $20,000 in Illinois FIRST funding for a new stage in June 2001; 5 the city contributed $70,256 towards the project.
+In 1995, the deteriorating structure was donated to the city with the intention of refurbishing it for community and educational use.
+7 Efforts were made to restore the marquee and structurally stabilize the lobby.
+6 In late August 2000, the project received $231,900 from the federal Commerce Department’s Economic Development Administration.
+Additionally, in June 2001, the state provided $20,000 in Illinois FIRST funding for a new stage, complemented by a $70,256 contribution from the city towards the rehabilitation project.
+5

 Share